PSP92/css-grid/README.md

 }
 ```

-Ok so thats a little better but it seems like the heights aren't quite equal.
-Thats because Grid is trying to respect that there is content in the `main` element and so to make them all equal height would mean some of the content would be cut off as it was when we used `%`.
+Ok so thats looks much better.
+However Grid is now assigning just a bit more height to both the `Header` and `Footer` than they need.

 <img src="https://i.imgur.com/fx9e2b9.png" width=500/>